kadirahq/nofat/README.md

 > status: alpha

 NoFat is an attempt to cure js-fatigue by providing the user a set of default configurations.
 After setting up nofat, developers can start working on their application instead of messing around with boilerplates.
-The bundle includes Babel for transpiling Mocha+Chai+Sinon for tests and ESLint to check code style.
+The bundle includes Babel for transpiling code, Mocha+Chai+Sinon for tests and ESLint to check code style.

 ## setup

- - Install the `nofat` and `babel-polyfill`
+ - Install all required modules

 ```
-npm install -S babel-polyfill
+npm install -S babel-polyfill source-map-support
 npm install -D nofat
 ```